-Share-based payments expense is measured by reference to the fair value of the stock options at the date at which they are granted.
-Estimating fair value for granted stock options requires determining the most appropriate valuation model which is dependent on the terms and conditions of the grant.
-This estimate also requires determining the most appropriate inputs to the valuation model including the expected life of the option, volatility, dividend yield, and rate of forfeitures and making assumptions about them.
-The value of the share-based payments expense for the years ended December 31, 2022 and 2021 are disclosed in Note 12.
+Share-based payments expense is measured by reference to the fair value of the stock options, warrants, restricted stock units (RSUs) at the date at which they are granted.
+Estimating fair value for granted stock options, warrants and RSUs requires determining the most appropriate valuation model which is dependent on the terms and conditions of the grant.
+This estimate also requires determining the most appropriate inputs to the valuation model including the expected life of the equity instrument, volatility, dividend yield, and rate of forfeitures and making assumptions about them.
+The value of the share-based payments expense for the years ended December 31, 2023 and 2022 are disclosed in Note 12.